Limbee Glade Reserve in Huntingdale is a drainage reserve and public open space that typically floods in winter.

 As this is a local park, the level of new amenities will meet the standards of local parks within the City, such as Rosebud Park and Redfox Park.

-BOS Civil has been appointed to complete this work on our behalf, which is scheduled to commence 28 April 2025.
+BOS Civil has been appointed to complete this work on the City's behalf.

 Ask a question